|

 not Paul’s intention.
 With

-again you can see the relational problems between some of the Corinthians
+problems between some of the Corinthians and Paul.

-kind words, yet Paul himself earlier stated that when he was with them, he
+that when he was with them, he was timid.

-Spirit spoke through Paul and that is what made the difference.
+Paul and that is what made the difference.

 verse 11 Paul tells these people that they should understand that when he

-and his companions arrive in Those
+and his companions arrive in Corinth, they will be as their letters are.

-in Paul
+in We've

-boasting to the fields God has assigned to us”. (ch.
-10:13)
+“confine boasting to the fields God has assigned to us”.

 Paul is saying that if he boasts, he will boast only about how God

 has used them.
-He will not

-overstate the facts.
-He will
+He will not overstate the facts.

-him, that is up to them.
-Part
+want to judge him, that is up to them.
+In

-of Paul’s boast is the fact of his influence in the beginning days of
+verse 14 we see that part of Paul’s boast is the fact of his influence

 verse 15 Paul adds that he would also boast about other men’s work done

-in and among the church at Paul’s
+in and among the church at Corinth.
+Paul

 hope is that the Corinthian’s faith will grow, that is, they will trust